canicross / Canicross

 • Flexible drawstring

-In all harness sports, you must always use a flexible harness.
+In all harness sports, you should always use an elastic leash.
 The optimal (and competition-compliant) length of the dog leash when stretched is at least 1.5 m and at most 2.5 m, measured from the back of the dog to the buckle/hook of the competitor's belt.
 According to the official rules, the end of the bungee cord on the runner's side must not have any kind of metal part (lock or ring, etc.), because they might injure the dog if the bungee line for some reason comes off/is detached during the pull.
 This safety factor is also good to take into account when training.

-• Also remember to check the condition and elasticity of the pull cloth from time to time: even high-quality pull cloths lose their elasticity over time and hard use.
+• Also remember to check the condition and elasticity of the pull line from time to time: even high-quality pull cloths lose their elasticity over time and hard use.

 • Canicross belt for runners